-Learning Russian puts in a very privileged spot, as so few people learn Russian.
+Learning Russian puts you in a very privileged spot, as so few people learn the Russian language.

 Russian people don’t care about your mistakes.

-So you can take your time to learn the correct pronouns, while already practicing speaking.
+So you can take your time to learn the correct pronouns in Russian, while already practicing speaking.

-The biggest problem when you want to learn Russian is not speaking enough.
+The biggest problem when you want to learn the Russian language is not speaking enough.

-And overthinking little things is a surefire way to block yourself from getting the necessary speaking practice required to become conversational in Russian.
+And overthinking little things is a surefire way to block yourself from getting the necessary speaking practice required to become conversational in the Russian language.

 Still, the final tip will be useful to practice memorizing the Russian pronouns:

-The single best way to quickly memorize new words is to actively engage with them.
+One of the best ways to quickly memorize new words and Russian grammar is to actively engage with them.